AdobeXD/plugin-samples/selection.md

 <a name="selection+insertionParent"></a>

 ### selection.insertionParent : <code>\![SceneNode](scenegraph.md#SceneNode)</code>
 The preferred parent to insert newly added content into.
-Takes into account the current edit context as well as the "focused artboard"if in the root context.
+Takes into account the current edit context as well as the "focused artboard" if in the root context.

 **Kind**: instance property of [<code>selection</code>](#selection)
 **Read only**: true